The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2017

-Jochen Kursawe (University of Oxford, UK)
+Jochen Kursawe (University of Oxford, United Kingdom)

 Thesis title: Quantitative Approaches to investigating epithelial morphogenesis